Still LifeItems are set up on each table. Ex. Iron, Telephone, Shapes, etc.

 Perspective DrawingThis is longer project that teaches students about drawing pictures that are 3-D and not flat.
 They will learn about the Horizon line, vanishing points and get very familiar with rulers.

-Comic EnlargementStudents will earn about the Artist Chuck Close, who specializes in making a piece of artwork out of many small pieces of artwork.
+Comic EnlargementStudents will learn about the Artist Chuck Close, who specializes in making a piece of artwork out of many small pieces of artwork.

 They will take a regular sized comic, draw a graph over it and recreate the comic on a larger scaled graph.